rodrimati1992/abi_stable_crates/readme.md

 - Provides the `StableAbi` derive macro to both assert that the type is ffi compatible, and to get the layout of the type at runtime to check that it is still compatible.

+# Examples

+For **examples** of using `abi_stable` you can look at the abi_stable_example_* crates, in the repository for this crate.

 # Planned features

 ### 0.2

-Adding direct support for immutable types that can add fields at the end in minor versions, like vtables and library modules.
-This will allow library evolution beyond adding more modules.
+Adding support for vtables/modules that can add fields at the end in minor versions, this will allow library evolution beyond adding more modules.

 ### Eventually

-WASM support,with the same features as native dynamic libraries.
+WASM support,with the same features as native dynamic libraries, once WASM supports dynamic linking.

-# Not-currently-panned features
+# Not-currently-planned features

 Supporting library unloading,
 since this requires building the entire library with the assumption that anything might get unloaded at any time.
 If someone can make an argument that this is easy enough to add support for,it might be added.

-# Examples

-For **examples** of using `abi_stable` you can look at the abi_stable_example_* crates, in the repository for this crate.

 # Architecture